 We fund our business primarily through the issuance of short-term and long-term debt securities in the domestic and international capital markets.
-Because debt issuance is our primary funding source, we are subject to "rollover," or refinancing, risk on our outstanding debt.
+Because debt issuance is our primary funding source, we are subject to "roll over," or refinancing, risk on our outstanding debt.
 Our ability to issue long-term debt has been strong primarily due to actions taken by the federal government to support us.

 We believe that continued federal government support of our business, as well as our status as a GSE, are essential to maintaining our access to debt funding.
-Changes or perceived changes in federal government support of our business or our status as a GSE could materially and adversely affect our liquidity, financial condition and results of operations.
+Changes or perceived changes in federal government support of our business without appropriate capitalization of the company could materially and adversely affect our liquidity, financial condition and results of operations.
+Changes or perceived changes in our status as a GSE could also materially and adversely affect our liquidity, financial conditions.
 In addition, due to our reliance on the U.S. government's support, our access to debt funding or the cost of debt funding also could be materially adversely affected by a change or perceived change in the creditworthiness of the U.S. government.

 A downgrade in our credit ratings could reduce demand for our debt securities and increase our borrowing costs.
-Future changes or disruptions in the financial markets could significantly change the amount, mix and cost of funds we obtain, which also could increase our liquidity and roll-over risk and have a material adverse impact on our liquidity, financial condition and results of operations.
+Future changes or disruptions in the financial markets could significantly change the amount, mix and cost of funds we obtain, which also could increase our liquidity and "roll over" risk and have a material adverse impact on our liquidity, financial condition and results of operations.

 Pursuant to the senior preferred stock purchase agreement, Treasury has committed to provide us with funding to help us maintain a positive net worth thereby avoiding the mandatory receivership trigger described above.
 As consideration for Treasury's funding commitment, we issued one million shares of senior preferred stock and a warrant to purchase shares of our common stock to Treasury.
-As of March 31, 2017 and December 31, 2016, we have received a total of \$116.1 billion from Treasury pursuant to the senior preferred stock purchase agreement.
-The aggregate liquidation preference of the senior preferred stock, including the initial aggregate liquidation preference of \$1.0 billion, was \$117.1 billion as of March 31, 2017.
-As of March 31, 2017, the amount of remaining funding available to us under the senior preferred stock purchase agreement was \$117.6 billion.
+As of June 30, 2017, the amount of remaining funding available to us under the senior preferred stock purchase agreement was \$117.6 billion.